Sleigh This Holiday Season

 Stay realistic about what you can achieve – don’t set lofty, unattainable goals before the end of the year (or really ever!).

 Plan ahead for your fitness- with all the shopping and holiday parties, this isn’t the time of year to “wing it”.
 MAKING time to exercise will help you stick to it far better than hoping your schedule will allow for time.
-(With our online class registration, you can plan and book exercise classes 48 hours in advance!)
+(Our class registration opens up 6 days in advance, so you can plan and book out those exercise classes!)

 You don’t need to rely on a gym for your exercise needs, either.
 Obstacles may come in your way of getting to an actual gym, especially when you travel.
 However, there will always be opportunities for movement throughout your day!
 Whether it’s a walk around the neighborhood with the family to enjoy the holiday lights, running around with the little kiddos in your family, or taking a few minutes in the morning to get your heart rate up with a bodyweight workout or yoga flow.
 Take whatever moments for movement come along!